gaming-hacker/youtube-dl/README.md

     -2, --twofactor TWOFACTOR            Two-factor authentication code
     -n, --netrc                          Use .netrc authentication data
     --video-password PASSWORD            Video password (vimeo, youku)
-    --client-certificate                 Path to a single certificate file in PEM format, used to authenticate to the site (including private key)
+    --client-certificate PATH            Path to a single certificate file in PEM format, used to authenticate to the site (including private key)